Top Ten Best Kansas Albums

 7 The Prelude Implicit

-The first Kansas in 16 years sees the band create an album in the vein of Point of Know Return & Monolith as well as mixing a more modern sound and succeed brilliantly.
-This is thanks due to the songwriting by all the members of the band with much of the credit going to newcomers Zac Rizvi and Ronnie Platt, the brilliant musicianship, and stellar production thank Rizvi founding members Phil Ehart & Rich Williams as well as newcomer Zac Rizvi.
+The first Kansas album in 16 years sees the band creating music in the vein of Point of Know Return and Monolith while also mixing in a more modern sound - and they succeed brilliantly.
+This success is due to the songwriting contributions from all the band members, with much of the credit going to newcomers Zac Rizvi and Ronnie Platt.
+The album also benefits from the brilliant musicianship and stellar production, thanks to Rizvi and founding members Phil Ehart and Rich Williams.

 8 Monolith

-Interesting album, but in my opinion it doesn't quiet have the same spectacular qualities the others do.
-Of course this is simply my opinion, but I just prefer some of the older albums from the early 70's.
+Interesting album, but in my opinion, it doesn't quite have the same spectacular qualities as the others.
+Of course, this is simply my opinion, but I just prefer some of the older albums from the early '70s.

 I love this album - don't know why it's so low down!